dntoll/1DT902-introducerande-projekt/assignments/3 Input and Sound.md

 This task is going to be conducted in a group of two students.
 Both students must be active during all steps of the assignment.

 During the assignment you may discuss the assignment with students outside the group.
-You may help other groups but you may NOT do all steps for them.
+You may help other groups but you may NOT do all steps for them, or share any code.
 Note that these rules change between assignments.

 ## Knowledge Components
  * Buzzers (Svenska: Summer) https://en.wikipedia.org/wiki/Buzzer